-There are two partitions on most Android Phones:
+There are two partitions on most Android phones:

-- First one is Android and Data
+- The first one is Android (where your apps like Google Assistant are located) and Data

 - Your Android Root folder: all data

-With the first partition you can easily access them using just about any Android file manager.
+With the first partition, you can easily access them using just about any Android file manager.

-The second partition is part of system protected files and you can’t view/modify with normal file manager, however if you have root access you can use Root Explorer or Es File Explorer with root permissions to be able to see and modify content there.
+The second partition is part of system-protected files and you can’t view/modify with normal file manager, however, if you have root access you can use Root Explorer or Es File Explorer with root permissions to be able to see and modify content there.

-Where are Chrome Bookmarks Located for iOS?
+Where are Google Chrome Bookmarks Stored for iOS?